kobylinskip/cppfinal/README.md

 code is written in standard C++ and doesn't use any third party libraries.

+This repository also contains some extra features added after finals.

 ## Compiling
 You'll need to install premake5, which you can get [here](https://premake.github.io/).
 Once installed, you can use it to output the project files for your dev environment.